j-berg-au/BOUNDLESS/content/Character Creation/Mages/Spells.md

 ## Tier I
 -----
 ##### Arcing Current
-*2 Mana, Minor Action, Range 0, Arc 5, Lightning*
+*2 Mana, Minor Action, Range 0, Arc 5, Storm*
 All characters within the Arc of this **Spell** must make a **FINESSE** save or take 2d4 damage.

 **Augments**